-(If From Last is selected) Select a desired voyage from the list of all your completed voyages that have not been continued yet.
-The Voyage will commence with the date of the lately reported event of the selected voyage.
+(If From Previous is selected) Select a desired voyage from the list of all your completed voyages that have not been continued from (i.e. linked to the voyage that followed it).
+The Voyage will commence with the date and time of the last reported event of the selected voyage.

-(If From New is selected) Add details to event in the window that opens.
+(If From New is selected) Add details to the event in the window that opens.
 Select date & time.
 Additional data may be entered, but this is the minimum required.

 Click [Save and Close].